semyon-v-dot/t-r-en/README.md

 * Exactly 1 test campaign
   - Other will be on different repos
   - The name will be: "Raid of the wicked"
-* Support for playing with one hand, left and right
+* Support for playing with one hand
-  - Keyboard or mouse
+  - Keyboard, mouse if possible
   - There is very specific reason for this but I won't tell it (:
 * Visual art will be in two forms: portraits or pics between walls of text
   - I cannot draw or buy drawings right now so it'll be only calligraphy art for portraits